Markets

 Source: CME Group

 India’s role in shaping the global silver market cannot be overstated.
-As one of the world’s largest consumers, India’s appetite for silver spans both investment and adornment, making it a critical pillar of demand between 2025 and 2030.
+As one of the world’s largest consumers, India’s appetite for silver spans both investment and adornment, making it a critical pillar of demand in 2026-2030.

 Silver’s cultural prominence in India extends beyond jewelry—it is deeply embedded in traditions, religious rituals, and household wealth preservation.
 Rural households, which account for a large portion of demand, often prefer silver for its affordability and liquidity compared with gold.
 Simultaneously, urban investors are increasingly viewing silver ETFs and coins as inflation hedges, bolstering aggregate investment flows.